 - Class C violent felony- 3.5 to 15 years

 - Class E violent felony- No jail, probation, Max 1.5-4 years

 If you have been charged with a violent crime, you have a lot to consider about your legal situation.
 You face serious consequences and a hostile court system.
-The Law Office of Kevin T. Conway is a legal resource for the people of Spring Valley and all of Rockland County.
+The Law Office of Kevin T. Conway is a legal resource for the people of New City and all of Rockland County.
 If you need an attorney to assess your case and passionately defend you against your violent crime charge, contact our firm today.